 Location.
-40° 21.628′ N, 83° 45.579′ W. Marker is in Bellfontaine, Ohio, in Logan County.
+40° 21.633′ N, 83° 45.576′ W. Marker is in Bellfontaine, Ohio, in Logan County.
 Marker is at the intersection of Main Street (U.S. 68) and Court Avenue, on the left when traveling south on Main Street.
-Click for map.
-Marker and statue are about 100 feet SW of the county courthouse.
+Touch for map.
+Marker is at the SW corner of the county courthouse grounds.
 Marker is in this post office area: Bellefontaine OH 43311, United States of America.

-Categories. • Industry & Commerce • Man-Made Features • Notable Events • Notable Persons • Roads & Vehicles •
+Categories. • Industry & Commerce • Man-Made Features • Notable Places • Roads & Vehicles •

 Credits.
-This page originally submitted on , by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 751 times since then.
-Photos: 1, 2. submitted on , by William Fischer, Jr. of Scranton, Pennsylvania. • Bill Pfingsten was the editor who published this page.
-This page was last revised on June 16, 2016.
+This page was last revised on July 14, 2017.
+This page originally submitted on August 30, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 895 times since then and 39 times this year.
+Photos: 1, 2. submitted on August 30, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
+3, 4. submitted on August 31, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
+5. submitted on April 8, 2015, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.